daz4126/Nanny-State/README.md

 - **SIMPLE** - a single declarative method for updating any value
 - **SPEEDY** - automatic page renders that are blazingly fast

+I works in a similar way to React but is *smaller, simpler and speedier* ...

 ## The State Is Everything

 **NANNY STATE** stores everything about the app in a single state object and automatically re-renders the view when the state changes.
 This means that your code is more organized and easier to maintain without the bloat of other libraries.